mitydigital/statamic-feedamic/README.md

 ## Upgrade Notes

+### Upgrading to v2.2.0

+v2.2.0 adds support for multiple feeds - if you want it.

+New installs will use the new configuration file format, however older installs will still work just fine.

+If you want to

+**Important**: if you have published the views for some reason, multiple feed support has seen these updated to have variables rather than config calls so that defaults can be passed too.
+Check out the source views for the updated templates.

 ### Upgrading from v2.0.0 to v2.1.0

 There are two changes - one minor, the config file, and one potentially more major, the views.